 In 2020, when the pandemic began, Hadar stayed busy taking her talents online and performing the “It Never Was You” storyteller concert to viewers on more than 4500 devices across the country.
 Hadar also partnered with her husband Sheldon Low to create, produce, and perform an annual virtual concert and fundraiser called “Yom Ha’atzmaut Across North America” which has gathered more than 120 participating communities in the US and Canada and raised over $42k for Covid and hunger relief.

 In the Spring of 2022, Hadar began working on “Witchcraft - The Women of the Great American Songbook” as a follow up to “It Never Was You.”
 As a new mother to a baby girl, and with the rise of antisemitism and the "War on Women's Rights" Hadar wanted a project that would highlight ,honor and celebrate the enormous and often underappreciated contribution of women to The Great American Songbook and music as a whole.
-The album is set to release in the winter of 2023.
+The album was release on March 8th of 2023 for "International Women Day".

 Hadar lives in beautiful Harlem, New York with her husband Sheldon Low and her daughter Amelia.